ramezrafla/redis-oplog/README.md

 meteor run --settings settings.json
 ```

-## CacheTimeout and cacheTimer
+## Cache Persistence and Clearing

+> This RedisOplog will keep in cache any doc that is part of an active subscription or was last accessed within the `cacheTimeout` delay

 - `cacheTimeout` (ms) is the max time a document can be unaccessed before it is deleted - default 60 minutes
 - `cacheTimer` (ms) sets the delay of the `setTimeout` timer that checks cache documents' last access delay vs `cacheTimeout` - default 10 minutes

-In other words, your worst-case delay before clearing a document is `cacheTimeout + cacheTimer`.
+In other words, your worst-case delay before clearing a document (assuming it is not part of a subscription) is `cacheTimeout + cacheTimer`.
 Don't set `cacheTimer` too low so not to overload your server with frequent checks, set it too high and you overload your memory.

+> Once a cached document is no longer part of a subscription, it will be cleared at the next cleanup cycle if it has not been accessed within `cacheTimeout` delay

 Each project is different, so watch your memory usage to make sure your `cacheTimeout` does not bust your heap memory.
 It's a tradeoff, DB hits vs Meteor instance memory.
 Regardless, you are using way less memory than the original redis-oplog (which stored the same data for every different subscription)  - if you have large docs, see notes at end of this doc